What Do Electronics Engineering Technologist Do?

-In the United States, there were 76,800 jobs for Electronics Engineering Technologist in 2016.
+In 2016, there was an estimated number of 76,800 jobs in the United States for Electronics Engineering Technologist.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Electronics Engineering Technologist by 2026.
 Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.

 The states with the most job growth for Electronics Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Electronics Engineering Technologists is somewhere between $36,120 and $98,720.
+The salary for Electronics Engineering Technologists ranges between about $36,120 and $98,720 a year.

 Electronics Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.